Economy of Arkansas: Production

-Oil and Gas
+Oil and gas

 Arkansas is ranked 43rd in oil production and 40th in natural gas production among the states in 2020.
 Oil and Gas production provides thousand of jobs in Arkansas.
 The jobs include including exploration, drilling, production, transportation, and refining.

+Agriculture

+Agriculture is an important component of Arkansas's economy, the majority of agricultural production is of livestock.
+Rice cultivation in Arkansas is significant.
+Much of Arkansas's farmland is irrigated.

+By employment agriculture was the largest industry in Arkansas in 2023.

 State taxes

 Arkansas imposes a state income tax with six brackets, ranging from 1.0% to 7.0%.
 The first $9,000 of military pay of enlisted personnel is exempt from Arkansas tax; officers do not have to pay state income tax on the first $6,000 of their military pay.
 Retirees pay no tax on Social Security, or on the first $6,000 in gain on their pensions along with recovery of cost basis.
 Residents of Texarkana, Arkansas are exempt from Arkansas income tax; wages and business income earned there by residents of Texarkana, Texas are also exempt.
 Arkansas's gross receipts (sales) tax and compensating (use) tax rate is currently 6%.
 The state has also mandated that various services be subject to sales tax collection.
 They include wrecker and towing services; for-hire transportation; dry cleaning and laundry; body piercing, tattooing and electrolysis; pest control; security and alarm monitoring; self-storage facilities; boat storage and docking; and pet grooming and kennel services.

 Along with the state sales tax, there are more than 300 local taxes in Arkansas.
 Cities and counties have the authority to enact additional local sales and use taxes if they are passed by the voters in their area.
 These local taxes have a ceiling or cap; they cannot exceed $25 for each 1% of tax assessed.
 These additional taxes are collected by the state, which distributes the money back to the local jurisdictions monthly.
 Low-income taxpayers with a total annual household income of less than $12,000 are permitted a sales tax exemption for electricity usage.

 Sales of alcoholic beverages account for added taxes.
 A 10% supplemental mixed drink tax is imposed on the sale of alcoholic beverages (excluding beer) at restaurants.
 A 4% tax is due on the sale of all mixed drinks (except beer and wine) sold for "on-premises" consumption.
 A 3% tax is due on beer sold for off-premises consumption.

 Property taxes are assessed on real and personal property; only 20% of the value is used as the tax base.